deephaven-examples/cv_stream/README.md

 ```

-To start listening to the Kafka topic `attendance` or `relationship`, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/).
+To start listening to the Kafka topic `attendance` and `relationship`, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/).

 In the _Panels_ table you will see tables for `attendance` and `relation`.